plutext/docx4j/README.md

 11.1.0 is compiled with Java 12, targeting Java 11.
 If you are not using Java 11, you should stick with docx4j 8.1.0.

 Aside from the use of named modules / module path, the releases pretty much track v8.
-However, docx4j-export-fo is temporarily omitted since FOP 2.3's avalon dependencies are not JPMS-friendly.

 To use docx4j v11, add the dep corresponding to the JAXB implementation you wish to use